backend-developers-ltd/ComputeHorde/README.md

 This is achieved by distributing $TAO tokens to incentivize:
 - Subnet owners to define the most useful and reliable commodities (by designing the incentive mechanism),
 - Miners to deliver high-quality and efficient services innovatively,
-- Validators to reward miners for the best performance.
+- Validators to reward miners based on their performance.

-Bittensor end goal is to create an unstoppable, self-sustaining ecosystem free from single-point control, enabling innovation and resilience for the entire network.
+Bittensor's end goal is to create an unstoppable, self-sustaining ecosystem free from single-point control, enabling innovation and resilience for the entire network.
 ComputeHorde adds GPU-powered validation to this ecosystem, helping other subnets operate effectively without relying on centralized cloud services.

 ## Key Features